 The Airmen's Stories - Sgt.
 D H Ayers

-David Hart Ayers was born in November 1914 on the Isle of Wight, his family later moving to Herne Bay in Kent.
-He was educated at Kent College, Canterbury from 1926 to 1931.
-Employed in a bank, he joined the RAFVR in July 1937 as an Airman u/t Pilot and was called up on 1st September 1939.
+The family later moved to Herne Bay in Kent.
+DH Ayers was educated at Kent College, Canterbury from 1926 to 1931.
+Employed in the National Provincial Bank in Berkhamsted, he joined the RAFVR in July 1937 as an Airman u/t Pilot and was called up on 1st September 1939.

 On 23rd September, whilst engaging a Do17 in Spitfire P7362, Ayers baled out into the sea south-east of Southwold, possibly hit by return fire (report below).